TomatenKuchenDEV/docs/docs/feeds-en.md

 Feed url: `https://www.youtube.com/feeds/videos.xml?channel_id=UC...` where `UC...` is the channel id.
 You can get the channel id using the `/youtube` command.

 `content`: `**{user}** uploaded a new video!
-Check it out now: {link}` Other fields should be empty, as you can't embed videos in custom embeds.
+Check it out now: {link}` Other fields should be empty as you can't embed videos in custom embeds.

 ### Nitter (Twitter)
 Feed url: `https://nitter.net/{user}/rss`